formester/formester-site/content/blog/jotform-vs-surveymonkey-forms-surveys-or-both.md

 Jotform may have fewer question types available compared to SurveyMonkey, limiting the range of survey design options for certain specific research needs.

-#### 4. Limited Free Plan Features

-Jotform's free plan has limitations on advanced features and storage capacity, which may require upgrading to a paid plan for full functionality.

 ### Best Use-cases of SurveyMonkey

 #### 1. Market Research